GiuseppeMariani1/Volatitly-GM/README.md

-# Volatitly-GM
+## HELLO
-Here is being compiled code in preparation for my thesis in TDA, moslty exploring volatility models.
+here I am compiling code in preparation for my thesis.
+The goal is to get confortable with GARCH type volatility models, how to use them to ultimaltely create my own hybrid model!

+Have fun :)